digitalgust/miniJVM/README.md

-## How to Compile java source:
+## How to embed Java Compiler to mini_jvm:
-   To compile java source file ,there are 2 resolution:
-   * Oracle JDK javac to compile.
-   * Janino the third compiler.
+   Copy /binary/lib/janino.jar to mini_jvm lib directory, and add the jar to classpath.
-   using Janino jar lib,  can see example in binary folder.
+   using Janino compiler,  can find in example in binary folder.
    the compile command like :
 ```
 win: